HyMike/localgrub/README.md

 # Contributing

-We welcome contributions from the community!
 If you’d like to add a feature, fix a bug, or improve documentation, please follow these steps:

 ### How to Contribute